Estimating the Empowerment of Language Model Agents: Results: Effective Empowerment in Realistic Web and Tool-Use Environments

-We observe that GPT-4o (with 1 step memory) successfully figures out how to authenticate itself 137 times out of 182 trajectories.
-GPT-4o without memory and GPT-4o-mini both fail to authenticate (Table \ref{appendix:withoutlogin_model_success}).
-Figure \ref{fig:figure8} illustrates representative trajectories for successful and unsuccessful account authentication attempts.
+We observe that GPT-4o (with 1-step memory) successfully figures out how to authenticate itself 137 times out of 182 trajectories.
+GPT-4o without memory and GPT-4o-mini both fail to authenticate (Table~\ref{appendix:withoutlogin_model_success}).
+Figure~\ref{fig:auth_actions} illustrates representative trajectories for successful and unsuccessful account-authentication attempts.
 Effective empowerment sharply increases when the agent enters a valid username and password, whereas it remains low during invalid attempts.
-Across all 182 trajectories, the mean empowerment scores for typing actions for valid authentication were 0.365 bits, which are higher than the scores of -0.127 bits for typing actions for invalid authentication with significance of p<0.001 (Figure~\ref{fig:figure10}).
-Interestingly, username typing shows a smaller difference in empowerment between valid and invalid (0.170 bits) entries with no statistical significance ($p=0.32$), compared to password typing where valid entries (0.210 bits) significantly exceed invalid attempts (-0.152 bits, $p<0.001$).
+Across all 182 trajectories, the \cam{trajectory-level} mean empowerment score for valid authentication typing actions was $0.268$ bits, higher than the $-0.094$ bits observed for invalid authentication typing actions, with a significance of $p < 0.001$ (Figure~\ref{fig:figure10}; \cam{action-level means are reported in the figure caption}).
+At the same trajectory-level aggregation, username typing shows a smaller valid--invalid empowerment gap (0.204 bits) with no statistical significance ($p=0.32$), compared to password typing where valid entries (0.154 bits) significantly exceed invalid attempts ($-0.112$ bits, $p<0.001$).
+Note that the negative empowerment values arise from the InfoNCE-based approximation, as detailed in Appendix~\ref{app:neg-empowerment}.
 This pattern may be explained by the sequential nature of authentication: the agent types the username first, and even a valid username paired with an incorrect password results in no effective gain in future state accessibility, making the password entry more critical.
-Together, these results suggest that effective empowerment can be leveraged for detecting and monitoring highly empowered behaviors (e.g., taking control over system administration privileges or gaining access to a restricted domain) without needing to explicitly enumerate these behaviors in advance.
+Together, these results suggest that effective empowerment can be leveraged for detecting and monitoring highly empowered behaviors (e.g., taking control over system-administration privileges or gaining access to a restricted domain) without needing to explicitly enumerate these behaviors in advance.